breadsonic/breadsonic/README.md

 # **This is mostly for pony town people but also discord people.**

 If i unfriend you or block you... please stop trying to contact me.
-You are just waisting my time.
+You are just wasting my time.

 By the way i wont INT w you if you are friends w someone i hate/was friends with.